-For nearly 50 years, we've grown by meeting customer demand for more sophisticated wafer processing.
+For more than 50 years, we've grown by meeting customer demand for more sophisticated wafer processing.
 From the very start of the semiconductor industry to the present day, we've been technology leaders who have pioneered innovation and brought new processes into mainstream manufacturing.

 RECOGNIZING THE POTENTIAL OF ALD

 We were one of the first companies with the vision to recognize the potential of Atomic Layer Deposition (ALD) technology for the semiconductor industry.
 ALD technology was originally developed in Finland in the early 1970s to achieve good-quality ZnS thin films for electroluminescent devices in flat panel displays.
 This was the first application to demonstrate the excellent surface control that was possible through saturating gas-solid reactions.
 In 1999, we acquired the Finnish company Microchemistry, forming ASM Microchemistry.
 Microchemistry had been researching ALD for catalyst and solar cell applications since 1987.
 At the same time, new ALD reactor concepts were being studied, with the very first 200 mm wafer processing equipment being designed and built in the late 1990s.
 We invested a further 8 years of R&D efforts to design and produce the equipment and processes required to enable its reliable and efficient use by advanced semiconductor chip manufacturers.

 What benefits does ALD bring?
 Using ALD allows semiconductor manufacturers to form thin films atom by atom.
 Creating nanoscale structures and devices with unique properties to meet the challenges posed at very small dimensions.

 To put it in perspective, a 22 nanometer (nm) transistor is roughly 3000 times thinner than a single hair.
 And a single strand of human DNA is 2.5 atoms wide.
 ALD creates films as thin as a single atom thick.